Archbishop McNicholas High School: Academics

 The curriculum is accredited by the Ohio Department of Education and the Ohio Catholic School Accrediting Association.
-99% of the students attending McNicholas High School further their education in post-secondary schools and colleges.
+98% of the students attending McNicholas High School further their education in post-secondary schools and colleges.
 It is required that students have two semester-length theology classes every year at McNicholas, as well as community service hours.
+53% of the students actively attending McNicholas High School take or have taken one or more of the 19 Advanced Placement classes offered.
+The science department at McNicholas received the Ohio Governor's Award for STEM Excellence for over 30 years.
+McNicholas has partnered with over 5 universities for College Credit Plus programs, offering 16 College Credit Plus (CCP) courses.